ten-protocol/foundation/governance-guidelines.md

 * Have an awareness of cultural and geographic perspectives.
 * Demonstrate integrity, intelligence and objectivity.
 * Can work and communicate in written and spoken English.
+[GT] Would they need to understand and 'get' the Web3 zeitgeist?
+[GT] Do not have a criminal record?
+Or history of bankruptcy?

 ### 4.5.3 Diversity Objectives
 The Foundation believes that a broad respresentation of Participants will result in higher-quality decision-making, and wider global adoption of the Network.
 To promote diversity, the following guidelines are adopted, in particular for steady-state governance (recognising that it may not be possible to fulfil these during any transition period):